cloudflare-api/python-cloudflare-v4/README.md

 [CloudFlare]
 email = user@example.com
 token = 00000000000000000000000000000000
+certoken = v1.0-...
 $
 ```

+The *CF_API_CERTKEY* or *certtoken* values are used for the Origin-CA */certificates* API calls.

 ## Included example code

-The _examples_ folder contains many examples in both simple and verbose formats.
+The *examples* folder contains many examples in both simple and verbose formats.

 ## A DNS zone code example